 Articulating – and embracing – such a purpose has never been more important.
 Why?
 Because today, in the wake of events that shook people’s trust in organisations of all types, attitudes and expectations of business are undergoing fundamental shifts.
 Having a shared recognition and understanding of why a business exists is key to bridging the trust deficit and shaping a new relationship between business and wider society.

 Trust is a powerful asset.
 It brings a sense of confidence and belief in an organisations which in turn enables other things to happen.
 It is a vital foundation for any business’s long-term survival and success.
-Our research into the value and drivers of organisational trust highlights four operational reasons for an organisation to be trustworthy:
+Our research into the value and drivers of organisational trust highlights four operational reasons for an organisation to be trustworthy.
+You can read the full report here.

 However, recent events have reduced public trust in business, government and institutions of all types.
-According to the latest Edelman Trust Barometer, only 52% of the people surveyed in the UK said they trusted business; and in over half the countries surveyed, the proportion was under 50%.
+According to the 2016 Edelman Trust Barometer, only 46% of the people surveyed in the UK said they trusted business.

 When trust disappears, many things can change.
 Businesses can go on the defensive, and stop communicating, collaborating and innovating.
 And that’s just the start.
 Customer loyalty may diminish; it may get harder to attract, retain and motivate talented staff; regulation may increase, adding cost and effort for everyone; and businesses may lose their license to be listened to.
 Together, all these factors can dampen growth, creating quantifiable impacts on share price, cost of capital and liquidity.
 The effects on morale innovation and behaviour are harder to measure but potentially even more damaging in the long-term.